aaronshunter/public/teleprompter/teleprompter.md

 <img src="images/monitor-with-adv-arch-intro.png" height="300">
 * * *

-## Meetings
+## MEETINGS

 I do the same thing for meetings too!
-I use this for my Chime meetings which helps so so so much.
+I use this for meetings which helps so so so much.
 Now I can focus on people in the meeting who have their webcam enabled without looking off to the side and it allows me to maintain eye contact with the camera.

-Here’s a picture of me using this setup during a Chime meeting.
+Here’s a picture of me using this setup during a meeting.
 I’ve added a second photo that’s zoomed in where you can (barely) see two blue “parenthesis” looking things... that’s my **Logitech C920** camera! *I know...
 I know...
 I’m not looking at the camera.
 Shame!* PROOF you don’t need a big DSLR camera.
 In fact, I prefer having the blue lines so /1 I know the camera is on (it's the little things in life) and /2 I know I’m looking at the camera since the camera isn’t easily seen through the mirror. **

 |<img src="images/monitor-with-aaron.png" height="300"> | <img src="images/logitech-c920.png" height="300">|
 |---|---|